Burgmann Anglican School

-Burgmann Anglican School is an independent school in Canberra, Australia, servicing students from Early learning to Grade 12.
+Burgmann Anglican School is an independent school in Canberra, Australia, servicing students from Early learning to Grade 12 split across 2 campuses in the Gungahlin region.
 It has been noted as one of the best performing schools in the Australian Capital Territory.
 It is the sister school of The Affiliated High School of Sichuan University, Chengdu Number 12 Middle School.

 History

 Beginnings

 The idea for the school was conceived in April 1994, when Bishop George Browning invited Ian Heyward, one of the founding members of Gungahlin Anglican Church, to explore the possibility of building an Anglican school in the Gungahlin area.
 Members of Gungahlin Anglican Church, which, at that time, met as a house church in the premises of Ian and Margaret Heyward, promoted the idea of the school to the local Gungahlin community by letter-box drop and interest meetings.
 The school opened on 9 February, 1999, with an enrolment of 25 students.
 The school continues to recognise its historic connection to Gungahlin Anglican Church through an agreement made between its founding Principal, Mr Paul Browning and the Church Rector at the time, Rev. Malcolm Richards.